dojot/docs/source/components-and-apis.rst

 --------------------------

 The API gateway used in dojot reroutes some of endpoints from component.
-The following table shows which **endpoint exposed by the API gateway** is mapped to which **component endpoint**, its  **component endpoint Documentation** and whether the endpoint **needs authentication** when used via API Gateway.
+The following table shows which **Exposed endpoint by the API gateway** is mapped to which **component endpoint**, its  **component endpoint Documentation** and whether the endpoint **needs authentication** when used via API Gateway.